lforando/blog-website-code/content/authors/admin/_index.md

 title: Lauren Forando
 ---

-Lauren is a current undergraduate Statistical and Data Science student at Smith College.
+Lauren is a current undergraduate at Smith College.
+She is double majoring in Psychology and Statistical and Data Sciences.
 She has worked as a Statistics and RStudio tutor for her college and Wyzant.
 She has worked in three different research labs relating to PTSD, ethics within the tech industry, and the effects of meditation on cortisol levels.
+Lauren also was a Summer 2020 intern for MassMutual in their Workplace Solutions department.

+When Lauren isn't studying, she enjoys sailing, volunteering, and baking.
+She is also an active member on her college radio station's executive board.